 Zinc is a catalyst for enzyme creation and is a precursor for auxin hormones that signal seed germination.
 When early zinc levels are adequate, there is more consistent seed germination and emergence.
 Ascend products contain a unique combination of three PGRs that can help support cell division, leaf expansion and root formation.

 Wet, cold conditions also make a great environment for disease development, making seed care critical this spring.
 Ensure your seeds are treated with a good fungicide.
-Most CROPLAN® hybrids come protected by Fortivent® Plus seed treatment, which combines early-season insect control, ethaboxam fungicide for enhanced pythium control and Fortivent Zn for early corn development.
-In soybeans, Warden® CX seed treatment is a strong choice that provides defense against Rhizoctonia, Fusarium, and Pythium and Phytophthora fungal diseases.
+All CROPLAN® hybrids come protected by Fortivent® Plus seed treatment, which combines early-season insect control, ethaboxam fungicide for enhanced pythium control and Fortivent Zn for early corn development.
+In soybeans, Warden® CX II seed treatment is the leading choice for defense against Rhizoctonia, Fusarium, Pythium and Phytophthora fungal diseases.